capta1nseal/kood-sisu-demo/README.md

 ### **Notice**

-There aren't just one way to do things and every company has their own way of doing things.
+There isn't just one way of doing things and every company has their own way to do things.
 Some guidelines are still useful when working with other people.

 ## 3. Commit messages